Skip to content

 Gokhan: Thank you, Daniel, so much.
 It was great.

-[1:11:16] Well, such a great and exciting addition to our product portfolio and also to your toolbox as our customers.
+Gokhan: Well, such a great and exciting addition to our product portfolio and also to your toolbox as our customers.

-[1:11:21] We can only highlight a few things on the keynote stage, but in the past 12 months, we have delivered a lot of other great capabilities for you.
+Well, we can only highlight a few things on the keynote stage, but in the past 12 months, we have delivered a lot of other great capabilities for you.

-[1:11:33] Well, fully loaded release trains are coming to your station on time.
-And not only that, we have many, many release trains now – multiple release trains that are leaving the station from IRIS Data Platform to Data Fabric Studio, our cloud-native data services, and also managed and professional services that we offer – all delivering great value to you.
+Well, fully loaded release trains are coming to your station on time.
+And not only that, we have many, many release trains now – multiple release trains that are leaving the station from (InterSystems) IRIS Data Platform to Data Fabric Studio, our cloud-native data services, and also managed and professional services that we offer – all delivering great value to you.

-[1:12:05] In addition to all the new capabilities that we built, we did not lose sight of what are top priorities for you.
-Number one being trust, but number two – doing a lot more with less.
-And this graph that you're seeing is a courtesy of our great friends and partners at Epic Systems, where Epic has been able to clock more than 1.5 billion global references per second in a lab environment, and getting close to 200 million global references per second with a real customer in production.
+And, this graph that you're seeing is a courtesy of our great friends and partners at Epic Systems, where Epic has been able to clock more than 1.5 billion global references per second in a lab environment, and getting close to 200 million global references per second with a real customer in production.

-[1:14:08] Tomorrow, we're going to have a session on data and AI platforms vision and roadmap, and we would love for you to see that.
+Tomorrow, we're going to have a session on data and AI platforms vision and roadmap, and we would love for you to see that.
 We'd love to see you there.
 And also a great set of EAPs that are ongoing.
-So please do sign up for the EAPs and get a first-row seat into what our team is building.
+So, please do sign up for the EAPs and get a first-row seat into what our team is building.
 We would love to have your engagement, but also your feedback, so that we can build our joint future together.

 [1:15:03]

-[1:15:18] We also wanted to launch and announce at this event a reimagining of our partner program, and there'll be more information available on the partner portal.
+We also wanted to launch and announce at this event a reimagining of our partner program, and there'll be more information available on the partner portal.
 You can email Elizabeth Zaylor for more details.

-[1:15:31] For our SI partners, your success is our success.
+But, for our SI partners, your success is our success.
 We're creating new training programs, new incentives, and new ways to work with us.
 And certainly, from the technology that you've seen today and the packaging around IDFS and some of the other cloud-based capabilities, we think there are now really unlimited opportunities for you to develop your IP and relationships and leverage IRIS inside.

 [1:15:57] I'll leave you with this – ready?
 If you are here, you are.
 Thank you.